-Prerequisite: COM 130.
+Prerequisite: C or better in COM 130.

 COM 439 Special Topics in Journalism and Graphic Design, Public Relations, and Telecommunications

 Advanced study in professional practices in journalism and graphic design - may be repeated for up to six hours of credit if topics are different.
 Prerequisite: Permission of Department.